• Skip to primary navigation

 This resource has been factchecked by policy experts, using the latest scientific research.
 Find all our sources linked below.

-Both can lead to drowning and injury.
-Historically, storm surge has been the leading cause of hurricane-related deaths.7,8 However, freshwater flooding accounted for about 65% of deaths related to hurricanes between 2017 and 2021, when there were 271 hurricane-related fatalities in the contiguous US.
-The toll would have been higher if the impact of Hurricane Maria in Puerto Rico were included.9
+Both storm surge and freshwater flooding can lead to drowning and injury.
+Historically, storm surge has been the leading cause of hurricane-related deaths.
+However, freshwater flooding accounted for about 65% of deaths related to hurricanes between 2017 and 2021, when there were 271 hurricane-related fatalities in the contiguous U.S. The toll would have been higher if the considerable impact of 2017’s Hurricane Maria in Puerto Rico were included.

-As climate change accelerates sea-level rise and changes precipitation patterns, the threat of freshwater flooding and storm surge may increase in the coming years.10 High winds can also cause falling trees, downed power lines, and dangerous wind-swept debris.
+As climate change accelerates sea-level rise and changes precipitation patterns, the threat of freshwater flooding and storm surge may increase in the future.
+High winds can also cause falling trees, downed power lines, and dangerous debris, all of which can lead to injury and death.

-Hurricanes and tropical storms can also have serious indirect health impacts, many of which occur after a storm has passed.11
+Hurricanes can also pose serious indirect health impacts, many of which occur after a storm has passed.

 Long-lasting effects